What would you do if you had to compete with your partner’s pet?

 If you are a pet lover, a good assumption would be that your partner would find your love for your pet endearing.
 After all, dogs, cats, and other domestic animals are innocent creatures.
 It’s hard to ignore their desperate cries for attention.

 But if your partner finds pets annoying, they might not be on the same page as you (or even the same planet).
-Some people aren’t animal lovers and they really can’t help that.
+Some people aren’t animal lovers, and they really can’t help that.

 If your partner isn’t an animal lover, they may grow jealous of your constant attention to your pet(s) and even grow to hate them.
-Especially if your partner also doesn’t like animal hair in the house, dogs chewing on shoes and cats meowing at night.
+Especially if your partner also doesn’t like animal hair in the house, dogs chewing on shoes, and cats meowing at night.

-Furthermore, there are other issues such as your partner being allergic to dog or cat hair.
+Furthermore, there are other issues, such as your partner being allergic to dog or cat hair.
 I’ve heard horror stories from people who are allergic to dog or cat hair but try to work it out for their own love of animals or because they want to make their partner happy.

 Splitting up with someone just because of your pet when in general, they like pets themselves almost sounds a bit heartless.